overwolf/overwolf.github.io/docs/start/creating-demo-app.md

 The source code and files that used in this example can be found in the [app's repository](https://github.com/overwolf/basic-demo-app).

-## download sample app
+## Real world Sample app

-To use the sample app as a base, please follow these steps:

-[This repository](https://github.com/overwolf/sample-app) contains the Overwolf sample app, that targeted for Fortnite.
-Why Fortnite? because it's popular and free.
-Anyway, you can easily customize this sample to fit any other supported game.

-The apps demonstrate our best practices like background controller, custom hotkey, ad display and much more.
-You can read all the details in the repo readme.
+As mentioned, the above app is working, but.. do nothing.
+To learn how to build an app that implements our best practices with all the typical features like events listening, background controller, notifications, in-game windows, ad display and more - please follow our official [sameple app guide](sample-app-overview).